-Upon successful completion of select CTE programs, students at Wilson Tech may be eligible to receive postsecondary credit from participating post-secondary institutions.
+Upon successful completion of select CTE programs, students at Wilson Tech may be eligible to receive post-secondary credit from participating post-secondary institutions.
 Dual Enrollment credits are listed on articulation pages of this document.
-If applicable, students will be notified of eligibility in the second semester of the second-year in their chosen program.

 Education Expo

 Wilson Tech presents its annual college and career fair, "Education Expo", in mid-November each year.
 The "Expo" takes place at the Dix Hills campus.
 Students from all Tech campuses are invited to attend and find out how they can continue their education/career training beyond high school.
 College admissions personnel and college representatives conduct presentations about the post-secondary school experience, college application process and financial aid.
 Institutions represented at Expo typically include: